Praqma/kubernetes-ebook/chapter03.md

 ```
 for node in etcd{1,2,3} controller{1,2} worker{1,2} lb{1,2} ; do ssh root@${node} "echo 'SELINUX=disabled' > /etc/selinux/config" ; done
 ```
-**Note:** Setting the `/etc/selinux/config` file to only contain a single line saying `SELINUX=disabled` is enough to disabled SELINUX at next system boot.
+**Note:** Setting the `/etc/selinux/config` file to contain only a single line saying `SELINUX=disabled` is enough to disable SELINUX at the next system boot.

 OS update on all nodes, and reboot:
 ```
 for node in etcd{1,2,3} controller{1,2} worker{1,2} lb{1,2} ; do ssh root@${node} "yum -y update && reboot" ; done
 ```

-After all nodes are rebooted, verify that SELINUX is disabled:
+After all nodes are rebooted verify that SELINUX is disabled:

 ```
 for i in node in etcd{1,2,3} controller{1,2} worker{1,2} lb{1,2} ; do ssh root@${i} "hostname; getenforce" ; done